My Data Diary

 A detour with Binary Classification

-We will assume that this probability $p$ is linked to a set of feature $X \in \mathbb{R}^N$.
+Our objective will be the infer the link between $p$ and the features $X \in \mathbb{R}^N$. associated with each observations.
 We also introduce a set of parameters $\omega \in \mathbb{R}^N$ and an intercept $b \in \mathbb{R}$ and posit the linear relationship.

 from scipy.stats import norm